AbduEhab/multi-variate-linear-regression/README.md

 Each run will generate a different dataset.

 > Note: sometimes the sqrt method breaks as it fails to find a solution to the given dataset.
-Please re-run the main file again to generate a new set.
+Please re-run the main file to generate a new set.

 # Results